gengchen174-rgb/Simulating-organisms-for-Levy-flight/README.md

 - How they choose directions
 - How long they can survive without food
 - Whether ocean currents help them
+-
+## Please refer to the text description of each file in the submission records for specific usage, or leave a message here for inquiries.

 Then you release them in the ocean and watch where they go, which ones survive, and how far they travel.
 The program lets you do this with hundreds of virtual animals at once and gives you all the data to analyze their journeys.